AVJdataminer/Notes/Remote Secure Data Access.md

 ## 2. VPN connection
-This is the second most common approach I have encountered. to work directly client side only, no transfer of data.
+This is the second most common approach I have encountered.
+Although this requires an available virtual or physical computer and the appropriate connections to databases to be set-up as well as my user authentication

 4. Private Github Repository - Data is uploaded by the client and I am added to the repository as a user.